BuluBoxSoftware/BuluBoxSoftware/GNC/Tech_Document.md

 ## Step 3
 **DHL:** N/A

 Below is a detailed illustration of how GNC labels process function operates from start point to end point.
 The diagram design is a detailed structure of Bulu’s, GNC and DHL architecture structure and mechanism.
 The diagram helps us accumulated the different stages of the labeling process and gives a detailed analysis of every step of GNC labeling Process.
+For more information on the GNC labeling diagram [3]

 ![](https://github.com/BuluBoxSoftware/Documentation/blob/main/GNC/Diagram.png)